 The course will start with an overview of the basic grammar of the Dutch language.
 We will develop skills in reading, writing, speaking, and listening by means of texts to be announced.
 Comics, songs, newspaper articles, and literature will enliven the course and introduce the students to contemporary Dutch society.
 Students are strongly advised to visit the evenings organized by the Netherlands America University League.
-Books: P. de Kleijn, E. Nieuwborg, BASISWOORDENBOEK NEDERLANDS, Groningen, Wolters-Noordhoff, 1983; and B.C.
-Donaldson, DUTCH REFERENCE GRAMMAR, The Hague, 1981.
-(Broos)
+Books: P. de Kleijn, E. Nieuwborg, BASISWOORDENBOEK NEDERLANDS, Groningen, Wolters-Noordhoff, 1983.
+[Cost:2] [WL:2] (Broos)

 339. Independent Study.
 (2-4).
 (Excl).
 (INDEPENDENT).
 May be repeated for credit.

 This course serves the needs of students who wish to develop special topics not offered in the Dutch Studies curriculum.
 It may be a program of directed readings with reports, or it may be a research project and long paper.
 Courses in the past covered different areas like Dutch-Indonesian literature, the language of Rembrandt and his contemporaries, Dutch between English and German, etc. Courses must be supervised by a faculty member and the student must have the faculty member's agreement before electing the course.
 [Cost:1] [WL:2] (Broos)